Amazon Alexa: Alexa Skills Kit

 Amazon allows developers to build and publish skills for Alexa using the Alexa Skills Kit known as Alexa Skills.
 These third-party-developed skills, once published, are available across Alexa-enabled devices.
 Users can enable these skills using the Alexa app.

-A "Smart Home Skill API" is available, meant to be used by hardware manufacturers to allow users to control smart home devices.
+A "Smart Home Skill API", meant to be used by hardware manufacturers, allows users to control smart home devices.
 Most skills run code almost entirely in the cloud, using Amazon's AWS Lambda service.
 In April 2018, Amazon launched Blueprints, a tool for individuals to build skills for their personal use.
 In February 2019, Amazon further expanded the capability of Blueprints by allowing customers to publish skills they've built with the templates to its Alexa Skill Store in the US for use by anyone with an Alexa-enabled device.

 Alexa Voice Service

 Amazon allows device manufacturers to integrate Alexa voice capabilities into their own connected products by using the Alexa Voice Service (AVS), a cloud-based service that provides APIs to interface with Alexa.
 Products built using AVS have access to Alexa's growing list of capabilities including all of the Alexa Skills.
 AVS provides cloud-based automatic speech recognition (ASR) and natural language understanding (NLU).
 There are no fees for companies looking to integrate Alexa into their products by using AVS.
 The voice of Amazon Alexa is generated by a long short-term memory artificial neural network.

-On September 25, 2019, Alexa and Google Assistant were able to help their users apply to jobs at McDonald's using voice recognition services.
+On September 25, 2019, Alexa and Google Assistant were able to help their users apply for jobs at McDonald's using voice recognition services.
 It is the world's first employment service using voice command service.
-The service is available in the United States, Canada, Spain, France, Ireland, Germany, Italy and the United Kingdom.

-Amazon announced on September 25, 2019, that Alexa will soon be able to mimic celebrities voices including Samuel L. Jackson, costing $0.99 for each voice.
+The service is available in the United States, Canada, Spain, France, Ireland, Germany, Italy, and the United Kingdom.
+Amazon announced on September 25, 2019, that Alexa will soon be able to mimic celebrities' voices including Samuel L. Jackson, costing $0.99 for each voice.
 In 2019, Alexa started replying to Spanish voice commands in Spanish.

-Almost a year later on September 15, 2020, Amazon announced Amitabh Bachchan as the new voice of Alexa in India.
+On September 15, 2020, Amazon announced Amitabh Bachchan as the new voice of Alexa in India.
 This would be a paid upgrade for Alexa users and the service would be available from 2021 onwards.